DigiCred/veris-portal-styleguide/README.md

 ```bash
 npm run build
 ```
-Note: If any error arises try using sudo.
+If any error arises try using sudo.
 Build will be available in docs folder at root level.
 Commit everything to master branch and push the changes, changes will automatically get reflected.